petar/GoLLRB/README.md

 Go still does not have a balanced binary search tree (BBST) data structure.
 These data structures are quite useful in a variety of cases.
-A BBST maintains elements in sorted order under dynamic updates (inserts and deletes) and can support varios order-specific queries.
+A BBST maintains elements in sorted order under dynamic updates (inserts and deletes) and can support various order-specific queries.
 Furthermore, in practice one often implements other common data structures like Priority Queues, using BBST's.

 2-3 trees (a type of BBST's), as well as the runtime-similar 2-3-4 trees, are the de facto standard BBST algoritms found in implementations of Python, Java, and other libraries.
 The LLRB method of implementing 2-3 trees is a recent improvement over the traditional implementation.
-The LLRB approach was discovered relatively recently (in 2008) by Roger Sedgewick of Princeton University.
+The LLRB approach was discovered relatively recently (in 2008) by Robert Sedgewick of Princeton University.

 GoLLRB is a Go implementation of LLRB 2-3 trees.